 - Babies with milk allergies will usually show symptoms soon after they consume cow's milk.

-One of the study’s goals was to find out if early introduction of milk reduced milk allergy risk, and if so, what age of introduction seemed most protective.
 We break down everything parents need to know about the Katz study, including what it means for your family.

 Learn more about cow’s milk allergy from Food Allergy Research & Education (FARE):